asunboi/yap/README.md

 The bedtools intersect is still not giving alignments to gene regions, just the reads that I can already intersect with (chrG).
 I need a tool that will drag out gene specific alignments.
 Looking towards setting up github issues / Agile today.
-Issues + commit messages for issues, etc.
+Issues + commit messages for issues, etc. gtf2bed requires an extra newline at the end of the GTF file to properly convert all regions to bed.

+Trying to figure out how to remove the reads that only align to the back of the scaffold.
+Doesn't seem like there is an easy way to adjust for this in terms of the spacer; not sure if STAR reads U (uracil) as T?
+No good base / letter for declaring a sequence that shouldn't match?
+Should I do independent scaffolds for the different gRNA instead of one complete artificial chromosome?

+Filtering instead by the first few base pairs of the scaffold, since they are distinct sequences.

+wc -l TotalAlignedChrG.rna_reads.sam
+638 TotalAlignedChrG.rna_reads.sam
+grep GTTTTA TotalAlignedChrG.rna_reads.sam | wc -l
+37
+grep GTTTAAG TotalAlignedChrG.rna_reads.sam | wc -l
+2

 # 03/18/25